 - It costs a bit more

-Combo tours include another activity in addition to the Northern Lights excursion, so generally speaking you’re getting more for your money.
-Activities include but are not limited to: Bathing in a hot spring, a boat trip to the Yoko Ono peace monument, a lobster dinner, horseback riding, the Horse Theatre, glacier hiking.
+Combo tours include another activity besides the Northern Lights excursion, so you generally get more for your money.
+Activities include but are not limited to: Bathing in a hot spring, a boat trip to the Yoko Ono peace monument on Viðey Island, a lobster dinner, horseback riding, the Horse Theatre, and glacier hiking.

 On the other hand, because these include another activity, some of them are not cancelled if the Aurora forecast isn’t looking good, and you generally don’t get to go again if you don’t see any lights.
 But this way you can be sure you do something awesome, and then the northern lights are more like a bonus.

 There are several different types of tours, combinations, and offers available.
 Check them out!